-Four-stroke engines (which make up the lion’s share of the market) have four distinct strokes (surprise!).
+Four-stroke engines (which make up the lion’s share of the market) have four distinct strokes (surprise!) of the piston.
 There’s:

-- Intake — sucking in the air/fuel mixture into the cylinder as it goes down
+- Intake — sucking in the air/fuel mixture into the cylinder as the piston goes down

-- Compression — squeezing it into a compressed area, before it’s blown up by the spark
+- Compression — squeezing the mixture into a compressed area, before it’s blown up by the spark

-- Combustion — the spark plug makes it go bang! driving it downwards, and
+- Combustion — the spark plug makes it go bang! driving the piston downwards, and

-- Exhaust — it goes back up, sending the exhaust fumes out, before sucking in more fuel.
+- Exhaust — the piston goes back up, sending the exhaust fumes out, before sucking in more fuel.